pixbi/duplo/README.md

 Basically:

 1. Install Grunt.js
+2. Install Component.IO
-2. Install via npm
+3. Install via npm
-3. Copy the `Makefile` from this repo
+4. Copy the `Makefile` from this repo
-4. Copy over the `.gitignore` file as well
+5. Copy over the `.gitignore` file as well

 The reason behind using Makefile to run a Gruntfile is for abstraction and centralized management of the build tool (e.g. for versioning).